cloudforet-io/api-doc/content/en/inventory/v1/Resource_group.md

 bookFlatSection: true
 ---
 # [Resource_group](#Resource_group)
-desc: A ResourceGroup is a group of `resource`s from various `provider`s.
+A ResourceGroup is a group of `resource`s from various `provider`s.

 >  **Package : spaceone.api.inventory.v1**